jitteryglitter/jitteryglitter/README.md

 - 👋 Hi, I’m @jitteryglitter
-- 👀 I’m interested in sports analytics
+- 👀 I’m interested in healthcare analytics and cartography
 - 🌱 I’m currently learning to make butter chicken
 - 💞️ I’m looking to collaborate on the origins of water-laden broken grain
 - 📫 How to reach me ... later!